-We've been thinking recently about how intellectual property rights relate to professional indemnity insurance.
+We've been thinking recently about the strong link between intellectual property rights and professional indemnity insurance.

-Plus, it’s always good to know how to protect your work against IP theft.
+Plus, it’s always good to know how you can help protect your work against IP theft too.

 A patent is a right that protects new inventions.
 It stops anyone else using the new thing without the inventor’s permission.